Goubermouche/Color-Picker/SRS.md

   ### 2.6 Limitations and Implementation Details
 The application itself will make heavy use of the user32 DLL for global key and mouse hooks, getting the global mouse position and pixel color and, as such, is only limited by the capabilities of this API.
   ### 2.7 Assumptions and Dependencies
 It is assumed that the target user has at least some basic knowledge of programming.
-Furthermore it is assumed that the application will be run on a machine running the Windows operating system in accordance with [section 2.4](#24-product-environment) of this document.
+Furthermore, it is assumed that the application will be run on a machine running the Windows operating system in accordance with [section 2.4](#24-product-environment) of this document.

 ## 3. Interface Requirements
   ### 3.1 User Interface
 The application's user interface will be minimalistic, since we don't want to introduce visual clutter while the user is picking a color.
 Furthermore, UI design will not be a focus since the application is supposed to be a utility tool with minimal slowdowns for the user.
   ### 3.2 Hardware Interface
-The application, in its current state, will require a working keyboard and/or a device serving the same purpose.
+The application, in its current state, will require a working keyboard and a pointer device (and/or devices of similar purpose).
 Additionally, the target system will have to meet the basic hardware requirements of the active Windows version.
   ### 3.3 Software Interface
-The application will interact with the user32 Windows API and the WPF interace.
+The application will interact with the user32 Windows API and the WPF.

 ## 4. System properties
   ### 4.1 Color Picking
   #### 4.1.1 Description and Importance
 This feature is of vital importance since it is, in essence, the core of the application.
-This property enables the user to hover a pixel on the screen and convert it to the selected color format and afterwards copy it to the clipboard.
+This property enables the user to hover over a pixel on the screen and convert it to the selected color format and afterwards copy it to the clipboard.
   #### 4.1.2 Inputs and Outputs
 The mouse position, keyboard hook, and display reference will be supplied, and, as a result, the color can be sampled.
 The sampled color will then go through a color formatter and be copied to the clipboard - the final output.
   #### 4.1.3 Function Specification